Concealed carry: Mexico

-I. I. Semi-automatic pistols of caliber no greater than .380" (9 mm), with the exception of .38" Super and .38" Comando calibers, and also in 9 mm calibers, Mausser, Luger, Parabellum and Comando, as well as similar models of the same caliber of the exempted ones, of other brands.
+I. I. Semi-automatic pistols of caliber no greater than .380" (9 mm), with the exception of .38" Super and .38" Comando calibers, and also in 9 mm calibers, Mauser, Luger, Parabellum and Comando, as well as similar models of the same caliber of the exempted ones, of other brands.

 II.
 Revolvers in calibers not superior to .38" Special, being excepted the caliber .357" Magnum.

 Ejidatarios, comuneros and rural workers, outside urban areas, may possess and carry with the only demonstration, one of the aforementioned weapons, or a .22" caliber rifle, or a shotgun of any caliber, except those with a barrel length of less than 635 mm.
 (25"), and those with a caliber greater than 12 (.729" or 18.5 mm.).

 III.
 Those mentioned in Article 10 of this Law.

 IV.
 Those that form part of collections of arms, in the terms of Articles 21 and 22.The issuance of carrying licences in Mexico is similar to the United States "may-issue" model, in which the authorities responsible for issuing such licences (Secretariat of National Defense) reserve the right to issue them at their discretion.